-The AO panel will submit the recommendation list to HSAC and the ISAS curation steering committee for final approval.
-If HSAC and/or the ISAS curation steering committee requests reconsideration of the recommendation, the AO panel will resume their discussion on proposal selection
+The AO panel will submit the recommendation list to HSAC for final approval.
+If HSAC requests reconsideration of the recommendation, the AO panel will resume their discussion on proposal selection.

 Selected proposers will be informed from the AO administrator soon after the final approval.
 Names of selected proposers and research titles will be listed in the AO website.